Mwape-Kurete/STAXS_T1P1/README.md

 # STAXS README
 ![cover](https://github.com/Mwape-Kurete/STAXS_T1P1/assets/125279827/8823557a-6fcb-4c23-ae45-7f6754378fa7)
-Welocome to Stax a React app that gives you the ability to comapare your favourite artists, view album and artist stats.
+Welcome to Stax a React app that gives you the ability to compare your favourite artists, and view album and artist stats.

-This React application demostrates component based website devolpment, highlighting reacts modulation abilities, and how Cahrt.js can help visually display information.
+This React application demostrates component based website devolpment, highlighting reacts modulation abilities, and how Chart.js can help visually display information.

 # Table of Contents
 - [Project Objectives & Requirements](#project-objectives-&-requirements)